On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

 \subsection{Purpose}

 The purpose of this review is to present a comprehensive overview of the theory of ensemble Kalman-Bucy filtering with an emphasis on rigorous results and behavioural characterisations for linear-Gaussian signal/observation models.
 We present a system of equations that describe the flow of individual particles, the flow of the sample covariance, and the flow of the sample mean in continuous-time ensemble filtering.
 We consider these equations and their characteristics in a number of popular {\tt EnKF} varieties.
-Given these equations, \emph{we study in detail some fluctuation, stability, and error contraction results for the relevant ensemble Kalman filtering equations}.
+Given these equations, \emph{we study in detail some fluctuation, stability, and error contraction results for the various ensemble Kalman filtering equations}.
 We discuss the relevance and importance of these results in terms of characterising the {\tt EnKF} behaviour, and we contrast these results with those considered in classical studies of stability in Kalman-Bucy filtering.

-We remark that classical studies of stability in (traditional, non-ensemble-type) Kalman-Bucy filtering are important because they rigorously establish the type of ``tracking'' properties desired in a filtering or estimation problem; and they establish intuitive, testable, model-based conditions (e.g. so-called model observability) for achieving these convergence properties.
+Classical studies of stability in (traditional, non-ensemble-type) Kalman-Bucy filtering are important because they rigorously establish the type of ``tracking'' properties desired in a filtering or estimation problem; and they establish intuitive, testable, model-based conditions (e.g. model observability) for achieving these convergence properties.
 Classical results in Kalman-Bucy filtering also establish the (exponential) convergence of the error covariance to a fixed steady-state value computable from the model parameters.
-See the review \cite{Bishop/DelMoral:2016,bd-CARE} for detailed results in the classical context and historical remarks.
-The results in this work seek to characterise in an analogous manner the practical performance and behaviour of ensemble Kalman filtering, and these results then provide guidance and intuition on the tracking, approximation error, and other properties of these practical methods.
+See the review \cite{Bishop/DelMoral:2016,bd-CARE} for detailed results in the classical context and historical remarks. \emph{The results in this work seek to characterise in an analogous manner the practical performance and behaviour of ensemble Kalman filtering, and these results then provide guidance and intuition on the tracking, approximation error, and other properties of these practical methods.
+Notably, the stochastic fluctuation properties of ensemble Kalman methods also need to be established; and counterparts of this latter analysis do not arise at all in classical Kalman filtering analyses.} Our results are presented under testable, model-based assumptions.
+In particular, we rely on the standard controllability assumption from classical Kalman filtering theory; and, typically, a more restrictive (but testable) observability-type assumption (i.e. linear fully-observed processes, which imply classical observability).